Dexter629358/HomeWorkDebt/src/main/java/geekbrains/lessons/lesson3/task1/README.md

 # Task 1

-Information about the exported goods is given:
+Information about the exported products is given:

 - product name
 - country exporting the product